 The Plan received a favorable determination letter dated October 25, 2016 from the Internal Revenue Service ("IRS").
-The Plan is required to operate in conformity with Section 401(a) of the Code to maintain its qualification.
-As there have not been any amendments to the Plan for year ended December 31, 2017, the Plan is qualified and the related trust continues to be tax exempt.
+The Plan is required to operate in conformity with Section 401(a) of the Code to maintain its tax qualification.
+As there were not any required or discretionary amendments to the Plan for year ended December 31, 2018 and the Plan's management has concluded that the Plan operated in conformity with Section 401(a) of the Code, the Plan remains qualified and the related trust continues to be tax exempt.
 Therefore, there is no provision for income taxes recorded in the Plan's financial statements.

 GAAP requires the Plan's management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan's management has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2017 and 2016, there were no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the Plan's financial statements.
+The Plan's management has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2018 and 2017, there were no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the Plan's financial statements.
 The Plan is subject to routine audits by taxing jurisdictions, however, there are currently no audits for any tax periods in progress.
-The IRS generally has the ability to examine the Plan for the years 2014 through 2017.
+The IRS generally has the ability to examine the Plan for the years 2015 through 2018.